fortrabbit/help/docs/htaccess.md

 ### Allow access only for you

-You may want to prevent accessing your website from anyone except your company.
-So when your company has  a fixed IP, you can use `.htaccess` to only allow traffic from that IP or range of IPs.
+You may want to prevent accessing your website for anyone except your company.
+If your company has a fixed IP, you can use `.htaccess` to only allow traffic from that IP or range of IPs.

 ```
 ### 1st deny all